School Master (1964 film)

 School Master is a 1964 Indian Malayalam-language film, directed by debutant S. R. Puttanna Kanagal.
-Produced by B. R. Panthulu, it was a remake of producer's own 1958 Kannada movie School Master.
+Produced by B. R. Panthulu, it was a remake of producer's 1958 Kannada movie School Master.
 The film stars Prem Nazir, K. Balaji, Ragini and Thikkurissy Sukumaran Nair.
 The film had musical score by G. Devarajan.

 Plot

-The film revolves about an old school master and his noble attempt to transform the students of his native village.
+The film revolves around an old school master and his noble attempt to transform the students of his native village.

 Themes

 B. Vijayakumar of The Hindu wrote, "School Master focused on undesirable practices of school managements.
 A successful social film it propagated integral morals and glorified teacher-student relationship."

 Soundtrack

 The music was composed by G. Devarajan and the lyrics were written by Vayalar Ramavarma.